 Kids have fun when they get to incorporate play with learning.
 They get to develop motor, developmental, and social skills while engaging all of their senses.
 What better way to get your kids to learn than by taking them to cool educational places?
-Check out Crème de la Crème of Thornton, Colorado’s, list of five fun places to take the family for an educational experience.
+Check out Crème de la Crème of Lone Tree, Colorado’s, list of five fun places to take the family for an educational experience.

 From colorful butterflies to furry tarantulas, watch your children’s faces light up with delight when they visit the Butterfly Pavilion located at 6252 W. 104th Ave. in Westminster.
 The Butterfly Pavilion specializes in a variety of invertebrate species including creatures that live underwater, fly, and burrow underground.
 With over 5,000 animals to get up and personal with, everyone in the family will enjoy their experience at the Butterfly Pavilion.